Luckeditto/Luckeditto/README.md

-### Olá!
-Eu sou  o Lucas Araújo 👋
+### Hi!
+I'm Lucas Araújo, welcome to my github👋

+At the moment using this github as a repository for school activities and more, but feel free to browse!

 - 🔭 Backend Developer
-- 📫 Entre em contato comigo pelo email: luckeddev@gmail.com
+- 📫 Get in touch with me through my professional email: luckeddev@gmail.com

 <br>
 <br>